learnbyexample/learn_js_regexp/js_regexp.md

 ## Named capture groups

 Regexp can get cryptic and difficult to maintain, even for seasoned programmers.
 There are a few constructs to help add clarity.
 One such is naming the capture groups and using that name for backreferencing instead of plain numbers.
+In addition, the named capture group portions can be extracted as key-value pairs using the `groups` property.
+The syntax is:

-The syntax is `(?<name>pat)` for naming the capture groups, `\k<name>` for backreferencing in regexp definition and `$<name>` in replacement section.
+* `(?<name>pat)` for naming the capture groups
+* `\k<name>` for backreferencing in regexp definition
+* `$<name>` for backreferencing in replacement section

 ```js
 > let row = 'today,2008-03-24,food,2008-03-24,nice,2018-10-25,5632'

 // same as: /(\d{4}-\d{2}-\d{2}).*\1/
 > row.match(/(?<date>\d{4}-\d{2}-\d{2}).*\k<date>/)[0]
 < "2008-03-24,food,2008-03-24"